michelangelodorado/nginxplus-ingresscontroller/README.md

     ```sh
     kubectl apply -f nginx-ingress-deployment.yaml
     ```
-13. Create a service using a manifest for your cloud provider (Azure):
+13. Create a service using a manifest for your cloud provider:

     * <b>Azure</b>:
       ```sh